amare1990/Blog-App/README.md

 To run the project, execute the following command:

+  - Run the command `rails server`
-  - Start the rails server and append the corresponding `urls`.
+  - Start the rails server and append the corresponding `urls pattern`.

 ### Test
-To test each unit tests of the project, execute the following command in yur root directory of this repo.
+To test each unit tests of the project, execute the following command in your root directory of this repo.
   - `rspec spec/folder/unit_test_spec.rb,` e.g rspec spec/controllers/users_controller.rb
   - `rspec` - to test all the test units at a time.